thuSkywalker/Devguide/book/advanced-videostreaming-qgc.md

 #iface default inet dhcp
 ```

-If you have followed the [Odroid C1 tutorial](https://pixhawk.org/peripherals/onboard_computers/odroid_c1) to set up the WiFi connection, you might have created the file /etc/network/intefaces.d/wlan0.
+If you have followed the [Odroid C1 tutorial](https://pixhawk.org/peripherals/onboard_computers/odroid_c1) to set up the WiFi connection, you might have created the file `/etc/network/intefaces.d/wlan0`.
 Please comment out all lines in that file such that those configurations have no effect anymore.

-Configure HostAPD: To create a WPA-secured network, edit the file /etc/hostapd/hostapd.conf (create it if it doesn't exist) and add the following lines:
+Configure HostAPD: To create a WPA-secured network, edit the file `/etc/hostapd/hostapd.conf` (create it if it does not exist) and add the following lines:

 ```